N0obCoding/Introduction-to-the-web/1_clientServer/readme.md

 The client-server model is a communication model for distributed systems.
 As the name implies, there are two main roles in this model, the **client** and the **server**, and the model describes how they communicate with each other over the network.

 ## The Client role
 The client role is a single entity that requests information from a server.
-The main characteristic of the client is that it makes a resquest and expects a response from the server, the client role is an
+The main characteristic of the client is that it makes a resquest and expects a response from the server, the client can be your phone, your computer, or a more automated system.

-There is often multiple clients making concurrent requests to the same server, so the relationship between client and server is not a 1:1 relationship.
+There are often multiple clients making concurrent requests to the same server, so the relationship between client and server is not a 1:1 relationship.

 ## The Server role
-The server role's main characteristic is that is constantly "listening" to incoming requests from one or more clients.
-When a request appears, the server computes the response and sends the resources to the requester.
+You can imagine the server as a computer that is always on, and holds information that other people might need or want to see.
+The server role's main characteristic is that it is constantly "listening" to incoming requests from one or more clients.
+Those requests can be webpages, information that is stored on the server, etc. When a request appears, the server computes the response and sends the resources back to the right requester if he has the resources, or sends an error message.
+(You surely have seen an error 404 at least once in your browsing: this is a answer from the server that it doesn't have the webpage you requested.)

 Multiple clients can consume the same resources in the server.

 ## A simplified example.